-Masochism is sexy, human, reviled, worshipped, and can be delightfully bizarre.
-Deliberate and consensual pain has been with us for millennia, encompassing everyone from Black Plague flagellants to ballerinas dancing on broken bones to competitive eaters choking down hot peppers while they cry.
-Masochism is a part of us.
-It lives inside workaholics, tattoo enthusiasts, and all manner of garden variety pain-seekers.
+Masochism is sexy, human, reviled, worshipped, and, sometimes, delightfully bizarre.
+From ballerinas dancing on broken bones to ultramarathoners shitting their pants mid-race to competitive eaters scarfing down hot peppers, masochism is a part of us.
+It lives inside workaholics, tattoo junkies, and all manner of garden variety pain-seekers.